li9com/learn-openshift/lab02-managing-roles/README.md

 Some of interesting cluster roles:
 - __cluster-admin__ - use this role to give a full access to the cluster
 - __cluster-reader__ - gives read-only access to most of resources of the cluster
-- __admin__ - is assigned to admins of project, projects' owners have by default
+- __admin__ - is assigned to admins of projects, projects' owners have it by default
 - __edit__ - gives permissions to manipulate resources within a project except the project itself

 ### Researching a role

-- Role __cluster-admin__: has all permissions on all resources enabled
+- Role __cluster-admin__ has all permissions on all resources enabled

 ```
 $ oc describe clusterrole.rbac cluster-admin